irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

 <a name="fetchdocuments"></a>
 # **FetchDocuments**
-> DocumentFetch FetchDocuments (FetchDocumentsRequest requestParameters)
+> DocumentFetch FetchDocuments (FetchDocumentsRequestSdk requestParameters)

 Fetch the inbound document from a tax authority